Alexander McKenzie (footballer): Adelaide (1890)

-During the 1890 season McKenzie's older brother John, who also played as a key position forward, was keeping Alexander out of the Port Adelaide side.
-As a result, Alexander McKenzie moved to the Adelaide Football Club halfway though the 1890 SAFA season seeking greater opportunities to play as a key forward.
+During the 1890 SAFA season McKenzie's older brother John, who also played as a key position forward, was keeping Alexander out of the Port Adelaide side.
+As a result, Alexander McKenzie moved to the Adelaide Football Club halfway though the season to seek greater opportunities to play as a key forward.
 Alexander's best game for Adelaide was in a game against Medindie (North Adelaide) where he kicked three goals in a two-goal win on Adelaide Oval.
 At the time Adelaide were struggling and at the beginning of the 1891 season John prematurely flagged his retirement thus enticing his brother Alex back to Port Adelaide.

 Port Adelaide (1891–1895)

 McKenzie's move back to his original club proved a good decision as he would go on to lead that clubs goal-kicking four times in 1892, 1893, 1894 and 1895.

 In 1892 McKenzie was selected in the South Australian state side for the first time.
 During the match against Victoria on the Melbourne Cricket Ground Alexander kicked two goals.

-In a game against Old Adelaide on Alberton Oval during the 1893 SAFA season Alexander McKenzie kicked 13 goals.
+In a game against Adelaide on Alberton Oval during the 1893 SAFA season Alexander McKenzie kicked 13 goals.